 The official launch data is valuable, but it describes the launch-year China-market Han story.
 It should not be copied straight onto every later export or used-stock listing without proof.

-Official later Europe material gives you a clearer benchmark on battery size, WLTP range, charging time, warranty, app support, and daily-use tech.
+Official later Europe material gives you a clearer benchmark on battery size, WLTP range, charging conditions, warranty, app support, and daily-use tech.
 That is why a buyer should compare against later official evidence instead of staying trapped inside a 2020 headline.

 All three numbers can appear in official Han materials.
 The trick is not to choose a favorite number, but to match the test cycle and market to the exact car in front of you.